Our research is editorially independent but we may earn a commission for purchases made through our links.

 Amarillo may not come to mind as a top vacation destination, however, this north Texas city has plenty to offer travelers.
 History buffs will enjoy viewing the relics of the old Route 66, which runs through Amarillo.
 Yet the attractions outside of Amarillo, such as Cadillac Ranch and Palo Duro Canyon State Park, are definitely worth a visit while you’re here too.

-Honeymooners, families and spring breakers alike head to Galveston to enjoy a great vacation in this coastal city.
-Since Galveston is only an hour drive from Houston, this beach town is an accessible vacation destination for Houstonians.
+Honeymooners, families, and spring breakers alike head to Galveston to enjoy a great vacation in this coastal city.
+Since Galveston is only an hour’s drive from Houston, this beach town is an accessible vacation destination for Houstonians.
 Enjoy a day at the beach, take a stroll along the Seawall or ride all the rides at Pleasure Pier.
-Also home to a Schlitterbahn Waterpark, Moody Gardens and a number of historical attractions like Bishop’s Palace and Moody Mansion, this Texas city has plenty to offer travelers of all types.
+Also home to a Schlitterbahn Waterpark, Moody Gardens, and a number of historical attractions like Bishop’s Palace and Moody Mansion, this Texas city has plenty to offer travelers of all types.

 If you’re hoping to find solitude during your next vacation, then head to West Texas to Big Bend National Park.
 From camping to hiking to rafting, this incredible national park is worth the drive.
 This desert landscape is best visited during the spring and fall.
 During your stay here, visit Santa Elena Canyon, hike the South Rim, or simply take an auto tour along Ross Maxwell Scenic Drive.

-Spend some time in a cabin in Garner State Park in southwest Texas.
+Spend some time in a cabin in Garner State Park, one of the best state parks in Texas.
 The spring-fed Frio River is the park’s main attraction where tubers can cool off during the summer heat.
 This family-friendly vacation destination is flooded with vacationers every summer.
 The state park even hosts nightly summer dances so you can get your groove on while meeting other traveling Texans.
 You’ll leave Garner State Park with a sunburn, new friends, and a yearning to book another Garner trip for next year.